arvigeus/AZ-204/Learning Path/Entra ID.md

 ### Explore the Microsoft Authentication Library

-The Microsoft Authentication Library (MSAL) can be used to provide secure access to Microsoft Graph, other Microsoft APIs, third-party web APIs, or your own web API.
-MSAL supports many different application architectures and platforms including .NET, JavaScript, Java, Python, Android, and iOS.
+The Microsoft Authentication Library (MSAL) enables developers to acquire security tokens from the Microsoft identity platform to authenticate users and access secured web APIs.
+It can be used to provide secure access to Microsoft Graph, other Microsoft APIs, third-party web APIs, or your own web API MSAL supports many different application architectures and platforms including .NET, JavaScript, Java, Python, Android, and iOS.

 MSAL gives you many ways to get tokens, with a consistent API for many platforms.
 Using MSAL provides the following benefits: